Table of Contents

 2. Crotch & Hip Balance

-This balance is one of the hardest pattern issues.
+👉 This is one of the hardest technical points.

 3. Shoulder & Neckline Stability